akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## Chapter 4 — The Breton Offer

-Matilda leaned closer to the King, her voice dropping.

-"A message from Brittany, my lord.
-From your son-in-law, Duke Conan."
+Matilda leaned closer to the King, so that he alone could hear her.
+"A message from Brittany, my lord."

+"Is our daughter in good health?
+What news?"

+The Queen smiled slightly and drew a parchment from inside her sleeve.

+"Nay, sire, this concerns Duke Conan's daughter, Agnes; she is fair and of marriageable age.
+They propose a match... with your son Godfrey."

 Henry's eyes narrowed, but he said nothing.
-He waited.

-She drew a parchment from her sleeve.
-"He has a daughter—Agnes, fair and of marriageable age.
-They propose a match... with your son Godfrey.
-Even old Alain, the Duke's father, gives his blessing."
+The Queen turned to face him fully, seeking reassurance.

+"Is it not a clever move, my lord?
+Why, even old Alain (the Duke's father) gives us his blessing."

 Slowly, very slowly, a smile spread across Henry's face; but not a warm smile, rather like that of a man who had just spotted a fox climbing into his henhouse.

-"Alain and Conan both want my son?"
+"Alain and Conan *both* want my son?"

-He read the letter, his thumb tracing the wax seal of the House of Cornouaille.
+He reread the letter, his thumb tracing the wax seal of the House of Cornouaille.

 The Queen pressed forward, uncertainly.
-“It is a clever move, my lord,” she pressed.
-“Alain is retiring to a monastery.
-They want to bind their house to ours with a second knot.
-It would reinforce our borders.”
+“It would reinforce our borders.
+Alain is to retire to a monastery and so wishes to strengthen ties to our house with a second knot.”

 Henry set the parchment down.
 "That is the point.
 Old Alain is fading and so he must look at his son Conan and wonder: is he strong enough to stand alone?
 So he reaches for Godfrey as a second to his son, in case the first should fail.
 It is an ill wind blowing from the south."

 The Queen frowned.
-"Why call it treachery, not stronger family ties?"
+"Why see treachery in a knot that only binds us closer as family?"

 Henry laughed his short, sharp bark.
 "Fie, I say!
 Family feeling?
 Nay Madam; my own brother sits in a dungeon for trying to steal my crown."